influxdata/docs-v2/README.md

 2. Follow the instructions to [install Docker Desktop](https://docs.docker.com/desktop/) and [Docker Compose](https://docs.docker.com/compose/) to your local machine.

-3. **Start the Hugo Server**

-  In your terminal use `docker compose` to start the Hugo server in dev mode:
+3. Use Docker Compose to start the Hugo server in development mode--for example, enter the following command in your terminal:

     ```sh
     docker compose up local-dev